 Most of us can agree: A little sugar here and there is part of what makes life so sweet.
-Its molecular form — called glucose — is your cells’ preferred fuel, and your brain’s main source of energy, so your body is well-equipped to manage moderate amounts.
+Its molecular form — called glucose — is your cells’ preferred fuel and your brain’s main source of energy, so your body is well-equipped to manage moderate amounts of it.

 So what’s the problem?
-Sticking to moderate amounts.
+Well, sticking to moderate amounts.
 It’s the opposite of what’s been happening in the Western diet over the last several decades.

 Today, Americans’ diets are totally saturated with sugar.
-On average, we consume 66 pounds of added sugar per person per year, or about 19.5 teaspoons every day.
-That’s two to three times the limit of six teaspoons per day for women and nine teaspoons for men that’s recommended by the American Heart Association.
+On average, we consume 60 pounds of added sugar per person per year, according to the American Heart Association.

-There’s nothing sweet about what that excess white stuff does to your health: Over-consuming sugar and refined carbohydrates has been linked to everything from diabetes, obesity, and heart disease to dementia and even cancer.
+There’s nothing sweet about what that excess white stuff does to your health: Over-consuming sugar and refined carbohydrates has been linked to everything from diabetes and obesity to heart disease and even dementia.

-Before you set out to slash your sugar intake, it helps to understand more about why it’s so key, and what you’re up against (hello, cravings!).
+But before you set out to slash your sugar intake, it helps to understand more about why it’s so crucial, and what you’re up against (hello, cravings!).

-Excess sugar wreaks havoc on your body in a few different ways.
-For starters, research suggests it may contribute to inflammation in the body.
+Excess sugar wreaks havoc in a few different ways.
+For starters, it’s a key contributor to inflammation in the body.
 In turn, chronic inflammation is linked with heart disease, arthritis, numerous types of cancer, and other serious health problems.

 “We store glucose in the form of glycogen in muscles and the liver to supply energy between meals.
 Once glycogen stores are topped off, excess glucose is converted to fat in the liver.
-That fat must be transported to fat cells (adipose tissue),” explains Dr. Bill Rawls, M.D., Medical Director of Vital Plan.
-“Fat doesn’t mix with water, so the liver forms special transport particles — called lipoproteins — to transfer the fat.
+That fat must be transported to fat cells or adipose tissue,” explains Dr. Bill Rawls, M.D., Medical Director of Vital Plan.
+“But fat doesn’t mix with water, so the liver forms special transport particles — called lipoproteins — to transfer the fat.
 These particles are made of fat, protein, and cholesterol.”

-After the fat is deposited into fat cells, the leftover particle, containing protein and cholesterol, is the LDL particle — the “bad” type of cholesterol associated with heart disease.
+After the fat is deposited into fat cells, the leftover particle, containing protein and cholesterol, is known as the LDL particle — the “bad” type of cholesterol associated with heart disease.